 Function of architecture

-as to whether to consider the consideration to perform the function or the ultimate outcome function."
+whether it is the consideration to perform the function or the ultimate outcome function."

-The first thing I learned at the freshman of architecture was the three elements of architecture.
-The three elements of architecture are called structure, function, and beauty.
+The first thing I learned at the freshman as an architecture student was the three elements of architecture.
+The three elements of architecture are structure, function, and beauty.
 All three of these elements are very important in space, but there are some cases where one of these three elements is particularly emphasized.
-I would like to talk about the dilemma that the functional space can have, unlike the structure or beauty.
+I would like to talk about the dilemma of the functional space can have, unlike the structure or beauty.

 But the ending of Pruitt-Igoe was quite dishonorable.
-It was suddenly beginning to slum on the outskirts of Saint Louis where walking down the road of decline, rents not considering the targets, and government's oppressive policy for welfare.
-The floor where the elevator did not stop, which had been evaluated as an experimental attempt, changed into a place of crime.
-In the end, Pruitt was exploded in 1972, less than 20 years after the built of it.
-This event is almost the only one that speaks of destruction in an art that does not end with the title of 'destruction of modernism'.
+It was suddenly beginning to change into a slum area on the outskirts of Saint Louis.
+Because of rents not considering the targets, and government's oppressive policy for welfare.
+The floor where the elevator did not stop changed into a place of crime.
+In the end, Pruitt was exploded in 1972, less than 20 years after it was built.
+This event is the only incident that speaks of destruction in an art that does not end with the title of 'destruction of modernism'.

-Another example is the Renaissance architecture that informed the beginnings of humanism, among which the Ospedale degli Innocenti is of great significance in the early Renaissance architecture.
+Another example is the Renaissance architecture that indicated the beginnings of humanism, among them the Ospedale degli Innocenti has a great significance in the early Renaissance architecture.
 It is still expressed as a 'space for humans' in that it created the first welfare facility for abandoned children in Europe.

-However, in the interpretation of the Ospedale degli Innocenti, there are many stories about the thorough calculation of the Renaissance such as the frontal corridor and the inner pillars, the sense of proportion, and various geometrical principles.
+However, in the interpretation of the Ospedale degli Innocenti, there are many stories about the thorough calculation of the Renaissance architectures such as the frontal corridor and the inner pillars, the sense of proportion, and various geometrical principles.
 It is built for children.
 But when you look at the photos of the inner courtyard, you can see many shadows because sunlight does not come in well.
 The floor is also listed on the first floor only, and the second floor, which was a living space for children, can only be guessed by the current structure.
 The children's sculptures listed along the corridors of the front of the cloister are said to be added because of the lack of decorative elements in the building.
-Blue background, and piled up on a turret.
-The sculpture of a child who seems to be thrown at the water seems to be quite bizarre to be in front of the orphanage.
+The sculpture of a child who seems to be thrown at the water looks quite bizarre to be in front of the orphanage.

-Unlike structure with a clear goal or beauty with easily recognizable subjectivity, the element of functionality is ambiguous as to whether to consider the consideration to perform the function or the ultimate outcome function.
+Unlike structure with a clear goal or beauty with easily recognizable subjectivity, the element of functionality is ambiguous considering the performance of the function or the ultimate outcome of the function.